uw-herron-lab/natus-bci/processors/README.md

 A processor class that receives data batches and performs some custom batch processing.
 Publishes data to a unique topic for ZeroMQ subscribers to receive processed data.

 ## UnityZmqProcessor
 A processor class that receives data batches and performs some custom batch processing.
-Publish data specifically for NetMQ subscribers in Unity Game Engine to receive processed data.
+Publishes data specifically for NetMQ subscribers in Unity Game Engine to receive processed data.

+## PlotZmqProcessor
+Experimental processor that plots the data batches directly from the data stream without needing an additional user interface (caution: does not run as quickly).